 Straightening coarse, curly hair

 Just like a flat iron (but with teeth), a straightening comb is an electronic tool used to straighten out wavy, kinky or curly hair.
 The hair straightening comb, which needs to be plugged in, takes several seconds to heat up and is usually metal-plated (typically gold) and fine-toothed.
 It’s used to style hair into a smooth, silky, frizz-free finish.

 4. Cutting Comb

 Cutting combs are made of teeth that are wider-spaced on one end and taper to finely spaced teeth on the other end.
 They are used to help stylists trim and style hair in a more precise manner.

 5. Hair Pick

-Most typically used with curly hair, a hair pick gives volume and lift to African-American or natural-textured hairstyles like the afro.
-They come with long teeth and short handles (much like a paint brush, but with hard bristles) and are specifically tailored to section hair and infuse volume into kinky or poufy hairstyles.
+Most typically used with curly hair, a hair pick gives volume and lift to natural-textured hairstyles like the afro.
+They come with long teeth and short handles (much like a paintbrush, but with hard bristles).
+This tool specifically sections hair and infuses volume into kinky or poufy hairstyles.